jtl-software/connector-documentation/plugins/index.rst

 =======

 Plugins offer developers an easy way of adapting and extending an :doc:`endpoint </glossary/endpoint>`.
-In this chapter the plugin system is introduced as well as the event system it based on.
+In this chapter the plugin system is introduced as well as the underlying event system.
-After an overview of the architecture an example plugin is discussed.
+After an overview of the architecture, an example plugin will be explained.

 .. toctree::
     :hidden: